Slip-and-Fall Accidents at Work

 The Bureau of Labor Statistics says that falls are a top cause of work-related injury and death.
 In fact, 14 percent of all workplace deaths in 2011 were caused by falls on the job site.

-Unfortunately, many of these falls could have been prevented if employers had followed safety guidelines set forth by the Occupational Safety and Health Administration (OSHA).
+Unfortunately, many of these falls would never have happened had employers followed safety guidelines set forth by the Occupational Safety and Health Administration (OSHA).
 However, employers routinely fail to live up to their obligations when it comes to fall-protection measures.
 In 2011-2012, falls were No. 1 on OSHA’s list of the violations that led most often to citations.

 Workers who suffer a fall may be able to make a claim through their employer’s workers’ compensation insurance in order to have their medical bills and other costs paid.
 In certain cases, a worker who suffers a fall at work may also be able to file a personal injury claim against a party who contributed to the fall.

-To better understand your rights in a slip-and-fall accident at work, contact an experienced Atlanta slip-and-fall attorney at Millar & Mixon, LLC.
-To schedule your free consultation, give us a call today at 404-620-4301 or complete our online form.
+To better understand your rights in a slip-and-fall accident at work, contact an experienced Atlanta slip-and-fall attorney at The Millar Law Firm to schedule your free consultation, give us a call today at 770-400-0000 or complete our online form.

 The Dangers of Falls at Workplaces in Atlanta